-This course has three compulsory writing assignments that are worth 30% of the overall grade.
-The instructions, criteria, and grading rubric are presented during the first week of the course and are available in the left navigation bar throughout the course.
-There are also eight end-of-week quizzes that are worth 70% of the overall grade.
+This course has two compulsory writing assignments that are worth 20% of the overall grade.
+The instructions, criteria, due dates, and grading rubric are available in the left navigation bar throughout the course.
+There are also eight end-of-week quizzes that are worth 80% of the overall grade.
 Students have until the end of the course to submit these for grading.
 In addition, writing activities and discussion topics are included throughout the course, but do not count towards the overall grade.
-In order to pass this course successfully, students will need to earn an overall mark of at least 50%.